prelipceancristian/CalutulBot/README.md

 3. Generating your own .txt and .mp3 files (I chose not to include my own as they contain personalised information about me and my friends.
 A list of all missing .txt files will be down below)
 4. Obtain your own BOTTOKEN ~and TENORKEY~ and add them to a local .env file
 5. Ffmpeg
+6. Mochajs (if you're into running tests, don't bother otherwise)

 *How to setup:*
 1. Clone the github project at your desired location.